-Designed for individuals who have already completed a degree in acupuncture at an ACAOM accredited school, but who need additional instruction in Chinese herbal medicine for professional licensure, the Traditional Chinese Herbal Medicine Certificate Program offers access to AOMA’s renowned herbal studies curriculum and faculty.
+Designed for individuals who have already completed a degree in acupuncture at an ACAOM accredited school, but who need additional instruction in Chinese herbal medicine for professional licensure, the Certificate in Chinese Herbal Medicine (CCHM) Program offers access to AOMA’s renowned herbal studies curriculum and faculty.

-Students enrolled in the Traditional Chinese Herbal Medicine Certificate Program take classes alongside traditional master’s students and are eligible to take the NCCAOM board exam in Chinese herbal medicine upon completion of their studies.
+Students enrolled in the Certificate in Chinese Herbal Medicine Program take classes alongside traditional master’s students and are eligible to take the NCCAOM board exam in Chinese herbal medicine upon completion of their studies.

-The Traditional Chinese Herbal Medicine Certificate Program is comprised of 48 credit hours (684 hours) of herbal education in both classroom and clinical settings.
+The CCHM Program is comprised of 54 credit hours (774 hours) of herbal education in both classroom and clinical settings.
 Student resources include an herbal lab, an herbal medicine center which stocks over 350 herbs in various forms, and a learning garden where herbs are grown in conjunction with the American Botanical Council.

-Non-degree students enrolled in the Traditional Chinese Herbal Medicine Certificate Program are not eligible to matriculate to the Master of Acupuncture and Oriental Medicine program at AOMA because they have already completed an acupuncture degree, or the majority of their coursework, at another institution.
-However, completing this program may make a student eligible for one of AOMA’s doctor of acupuncture and Oriental medicine programs.
+Non-degree students enrolled in the Certificate in Chinese Herbal Medicine Program are not eligible to matriculate to the Master of Acupuncture and Oriental Medicine program at AOMA because they have already completed an acupuncture degree, or the majority of their coursework, at another institution.
+However, completing this program may make a student eligible for one of AOMA’s doctor of acupuncture and herbal medicine programs.

-All non-degree seeking students in the Traditional Chinese Herbal Medicine Certificate Program are required to meet with the transfer advisor for review of their prior course work and placement within the Traditional Chinese Herbal Medicine Certificate Program.
-Students must adhere to all corequisite and prerequisite requirements detailed in the Graduate Program Catalog.
+All non-degree seeking students in the Certificate in Chinese Herbal Medicine Program are required to meet with the transfer advisor for review of their prior course work and placement within the CCHM program.
+Students must adhere to all corequisite and prerequisite requirements detailed in the Program Catalog.

-The Traditional Chinese Herbal Medicine Certificate Program may be completed within 1 year and 6 months, depending the term of entry and course offerings each term.
+The Certificate in Chinese Herbal Medicine Program may be completed within 1 year and 6 months, depending the term of entry and course offerings each term.

 - Chinese Herbology I, II, III